History of Uxbridge, Massachusetts: Highlights

 This community was one place of the earliest beginnings of the American Industrial Revolution.
 Industrial growth was driven by location, abundant water power, and the Blackstone Canal.
 Innovators left their mark on America's textile industry.
 It offers a glimpse of early America- Nipmuc lands, King Phillips War, colonial rule, the Great Awakening, Quakers, and the American Revolution.
-Uxbridge is the geographic center of the Blackstone River Valley National Heritage Corridor, the earliest industrialized region in the U.S. There are over 375 state or national historic sites here,with an excellent variety of architectural styles.
+Uxbridge is the geographic center of the Blackstone River Valley National Heritage Corridor, the earliest industrialized region in the U.S. There are over 375 state or national historic sites here, with an excellent variety of architectural styles.
 Military uniforms were manufactured here for over 100 years in several large mills.
 The first U.S. Air Force dress uniform, dubbed "Uxbridge Blue", was made here (see Bernat Mill).
 In woman's history it claims America's first woman voter, Lydia Chapin Taft.

 The town was named after the Earl of Uxbridge, in Uxbridge, England.
 The Taft family, of England, settled in Mendon (originally called "Mendham"), in 1680, in a section that later became Uxbridge.
 The Tafts were founders of the town of Uxbridge and Robert Taft, II was on the first Board of Selectmen (town council).
 The Tafts were said 'locally' to be relatives of the Earl of Uxbridge (though this is not referenced in the appendix of Alfonso Taft's biography).
 Uxbridge, England derived its name from a 7th-century Anglo-Saxon tribe known as the "Wuxen", (Wuxen Bridge).
-Early settlers included the Aldriches, the Wheelocks, the Farnums, the Reeds, the Willards, the Caprons and the Thayers.
+Early settlers included the Aldriches, the Wheelocks, the Farnums, the Reeds, the Halls, the Willards, the Caprons and the Thayers.
 The Taft and Aldrich families, began from local immigrant ancestors, and went on to become influential in their new nation.
 Seth Reed was instrumental in adding "E Pluribus Unum", from many, one, to all U.S. coins.
 President William Howard Taft's grandfather was an Uxbridge native.